gsalaman/ble_stick_ctl/README.md

 * Setting up the Service (along with it's callbacks)
 * Setting up the Characteristics and attaching them to the service.

+I'm processing the "speed" characteristic as a single byte.

+The eye and background color I'm processing as three bytes:  0-255 for R, G, and B.

+## Rough Functionality Test
+I started test by installing a BLE scanner app on my mac.
+There are loads of them for phones as well, but I used BlueSee.

+Click the "scan" button, and look for your device in the list.
+Click on that device, and then click connect.
+You'll see the UUID for it's service listed on the bottom left.
+Click on that, and you'll see the three UUIDs for the characteristics.

+This isn't very user-friendly, as the UUIDs are pretty cryptic...but then you can write bytes to the characteristics and see the changes take effect on the esp32.
+The serial monitor will also give some insight into how the device is behaving.